 The president is an agent of change.

-And the fact that the president is willing to sign health care and tax cuts, and the president's willing to build the wall, and the president's you know, look at the success with Kim Jong-un.
+And the fact that the president is willing to sign health care and tax cuts, and the president's willing to build the wall, and the president's, you know, look at the success with Kim Jong-un.

 Kim Jong-un backed down.

-Nobody in the media talked about Kim Jong un backing down.
+Nobody in the media talked about Kim Jong-un backing down.

-And the reason he backed down was because finally somebody stood up to him forcefully, powerfully, and the world went to Kim Jong un and said, This guy means it.
+And the reason he backed down was because finally somebody stood up to him forcefully, powerfully, and the world went to Kim Jong-un and said, this guy means it.

 He's not like the other guys you're used to dealing with.

-That's an idea that this is a man with principles that he's standing on.
+This is a man with principles that he's standing on.

 All of Trump's speeches sound exactly like during the campaign to me.